Welcome to today's edition of the Rush 24-7 podcast.

 The only voices heard in this process were the far right.

-So, Mr. President, I hope our president, the President of the United States, in choosing a replacement for his lawyer, and that's what she is, won't reward the bad behavior of this right wing base.
+So, Mr. President, I hope our president, the President of the United States, in choosing a replacement for his lawyer, and that's what she is, won't reward the bad behavior of this right-wing base.

-They are quaking in their boots over the so-called power of the right wing base, folks.
+They are quaking in their boots over the so-called power of the right-wing base, folks.

-And it's it is the right wing base.
+And it is the right-wing base.

 It's not the extreme right wing.